Volvo Maintenance: Cost, Plans and Service Schedule

 What to know about Volvo warranties

-Volvo’s new-car warranty only lasts for four years or 50,000 miles, whichever comes first.
+Volvo’s new-car warranty only lasts for 4 years/50,000 miles, whichever comes first.
 That includes both bumper-to-bumper and powertrain coverage, so once your warranty ends, you’re responsible for paying any repair bills, and unless you have thousands of dollars set aside for auto repairs, you could be in trouble.

 How can an extended warranty or maintenance plan help?